zxlml/zxlml.github.io/_pages/about.md

 **Xuelin Zhang**, Yingjie Wang, Liangxuan Zhu, Hong Chen, Han Li, Lingjuan Wu*. **Applied Intelligence 2023 [J]**

 - In this paper, we propose a new robust variable structure discovery method for group lasso based on a convergent bilevel optimization framework, where the robust tilted empirical risk minimization is adopted.
+The implementation codes can be found at: https://github.com/zhangxuelincode/demoTERMGL
 </div>
 </div>